ThePhD/future_cxx/papers/source/C - Efficient Character Conversions.md

 > characters that can't be represented in a single `wchar_t`, we're already
 > operating outside the scope of the standard.

 The standard cannot handle encodings that must return two or more `wchar_t` for however many -- up to `MB_MAX_LEN` -- it consumes.
 This is even for when the target `wchar_t` "wide execution" encoding is UTF-32; this is a **fundamental limitation of the C Standard Library that is absolutely insurmountable by the current specification**.
 This is exacerbated by the standard's insistence that a single `wchar_t` must be capable of representing all characters as a single element, a philosophy which has been bled into the relevant interfaces such as `mbrtowc` and other `*wc*` related types.
-As the values cannot be properly represented in the standard, this leaves people to either make stuff up or abandon it altogether:
+As the values cannot be properly represented in the standard, this leaves people to either make stuff up or abandon it altogether.
+This means that the design introduced from C11[^N1570] and beyond is fundamentally broken when it comes to handling existing practice.

+Furthermore, clarification requests have had to be filed for other functions, just to improve their behavior with respect to multiple input and multiple output[^N2244].
+Many have been noted as issues for `mbrtoc16` and similar functionality, as was originally part of Dr. Philip K. Krause's fixes to the functions[^N2282].
+This paper attempts to solve the same problem in a more fundamental manner.